elp-lang/elpc/README.md

 I will never "sell" this language or it's rights and I don't ever plan to "profit" on this language, nor do I plan to create any kind of bureaucratic body to "manage" it or "progress" it.
 This is FOSS through and through.
 We; as the community have a right and an obligation to ensure our software chains and so, I encourage you to fork it, learn it, improve it and submit PRs and together we create a language that we own, control and distribute across platforms.
 There is nothing to protect, nothing to copyright, trademark or otherwise.

-_There is no mechanism to screw anyone else over and I will do my best to keep it that way forever_
+>_Actively; and consciously, design away mechanisms designed to screw anyone else over._

 ## Elp?

-Originally I was calling it ellipsis, for no other reason than I thought it sounded cool but it evolved into 'elp which is a slang colloquialism for "help" here in England.
+Originally I was calling it ellipsis, for no other reason than I thought it sounded cool but it evolved into 'elp which is a slang/colloquialism for "help" here in England.

 ## Obligatory "hello world"